athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 <img src="/assets/img/irr-table.png" class="image">

 As the table makes clear, I've been ramping up my deal count every year.
-I tell myself this is because I'm getting better at angel investing (spending more time on it, seeing more deals), but I could be fooling myself.

 So far the distribution of individual-company markups seems to follow a power law reasonably closely:

 <img src="/assets/img/distribution-markups.jpg" class="image">

+### Previous Experiments

+I had a couple of precursor portfolios before my current foray into angel investing.
+From 2009 to 2014 I invested in 5 friends-and-family ventures in India.
+All but one have sunk without a trace; the one is going strong and on track for a large, indeed possibly a very large outcome, but not any time soon.

+From 2015 to to 2017 I invested in 8 arms-length ventures again in India; that portfolio has done quite well.
+Two companies are on unicorn trajectories.
+I exited one of them at a 40x markup, and am holding on to the other.
+A couple of the others may return 1-3x but are unlikely to return more than that.
+Standard power law dynamics, in fact.

+The performance of these two portfolios has given me a little bit of encouragement that I'm on the right track; I wouldn't be increasing my annual investment count (or dollars) without that confirmation.